codebymike/laravel-lw-shoppinglist/README.md

 ```

 -   Created component functionality for adding a shopping list, tying it to the user - then listing out their shopping lists
--   Going to use basic routing for simplity
+-   Going to use basic routing for simplicity

 ```
 $ php artisan make:controller ShoppingListController --resource